Salicylic Acid (BHA): Literally Everything You Need to Know

 Salicylic Acid Treats Hyperpigmentation.

 BHA is also suitable for darker skin tones, unlike AHA which could cause erythema or worsen hyperpigmentation under the right circumstances.
 (14) In fact, a study involving 25 people of color showed that 20% and 30% Salicylic Acid peels were effective against melasma and post inflammatory hyperpigmentation by resurfacing sun damaged skin.
 (15, 16, 17)

 SA may have some anti-wrinkle effects.
 This area has been less studied so take these next couple of studies with a grain of salt.
 The first, a study involving mice.

 Yeah yeah, I already know what your thinking.
 “Rats?
 Rats?
 We’re not rats!
 How is this relevant to us dude?”
 I said take this information with grain of salt for a reason…

 Anyway, a study involving mice showed that a 30% salicylic acid peel helped rebuild the connective tissue on the surface of skin, thereby reducing wrinkle depth.

 As for the people studies — there’s evidence a derivative of SA called sodium salicylate has great anti-aging benefits.
 (21) It’s made by neutralizing SA with sodium hydroxide (lye), and on three different occasions has shown to significantly reduce wrinkles and skin roughness without irritation, making it a suitable ingredient for those with sensitive skin.

 As you may know, sun protection is the most important defense against premature aging.
-Case in point, see what happened to this trunk driver.
-So you’ll be happy to learn that unlike AHA, BHA doesn’t cause photosensitivity (i.e. increased sensitivity to the harmful effects of sun exposure).
+Case in point — see what happened to this trunk driver.
+Luckily for us BHA doesn’t cause photosensitivity (i.e. increased sensitivity to the harmful effects of sun exposure) like AHAs do.
 In fact, it may even provide photoprotective properties!

 Salicylic Acid Treats Warts.